 Were you one of those people who used to hear about how hard it was for someone to grocery shop with kids – then you had kids?
 You probably thought, “grocery shopping with kids – how hard can that be?”.
 Then you had kids – turns out it is hard to bring them to the store.
-You soon realize your going to have to make the whole process as efficient as possible.
+You soon realize you’re going to have to make the whole process as efficient as possible.
 Here are the ways we discovered to do this – we hope they’re helpful for you!

 Go in with a List:

 We have tried grocery shopping without a list a few times.
 Not only were we wandering all over the store, but we had to go back about three times to get items we had forgotten.
 Even if we had time to do that its not a good use of your time!
 Before you make your list, however, you need to plan your meals for the week (check out this post for meal planning).

 Master Grocery Lists:

 One time-saving way of creating your grocery list is to create a master list, then each week after meal planning, you can cross off what you don’t need to get that week.
 You can find some printables of master grocery lists at the end of this post that you can customize to your preferences.

-If you choose to use paper grocery lists, we would definitely recommend organizing them by where the products are located in the store – this will cut your time in the store down big time!
+If you choose to use paper grocery lists, we would definitely recommend organizing them where the products are located in the store – this will cut your time in the store down big time!

 You may also need multiple paper grocery lists if you shop at multiple stores.
 In this case, we would suggest keeping a master list for each store.

 Electronic-Based Grocery Lists: